bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 FIRSTBITS TECHNICAL DESIGN

-Maintenance of the abe_firstbits table will impose space and time costs on Abe instances.
-To keep things simple, I do not plan to support firstbits calculation in some chains and not others.
-If use_firstbits is in effect, a new database invariant will require the table to contain all firstbits corresponding to chain_candidate rows where block_height is not null.
-If use_firstbits is false (the default) then Abe will behave as before and not touch abe_firstbits.
+Maintenance of the abe_firstbits table imposes space and time costs on Abe instances.
+To keep things simple, Abe does not support firstbits calculation in only some chains and not others.
+If use_firstbits is in effect, a database invariant requires the table to contain all firstbits corresponding to chain_candidate rows where block_height is not null.
+If use_firstbits is false (the default) then Abe does not touch abe_firstbits.

 Finding firstbits requires a function that determines whether a given block is descended from another given block.
 Why?
 Because several firstbits records may collide with initial substrings of the new address, but only the ones in ancestral blocks can prevent it from receiving the firstbits.

-Abe currently [correction: formerly] implements the descended-from relationship in DataStore.is_descended_from, used in calculating coin-days destroyed.
-This function suffers from two problems, which I would like to fix while adding firstbits support.
-One, it is very complex.
-Two, it relies heavily on most blocks belonging to a longest chain, so its performance may suffer in the presence of long side-chains, such as those created during 51% attacks.
-The descended-from relationship is logically independent of any notion of longest chain.

 A naive implementation of is_descended_from(block, ancestor) would simply look up block's prev_block_id in the block table and repeat